 9.10.3.2 Requirements applicability

-[Unless otherwise stated in the clause 9.10.3, if the associated SSB of the CSI-RS is counted as one seperate SSB layer in addtion to the SSB layers for SSB based measurements, the requirements for this associated SSB layer follows the same requirements as SSB based measurements defined in 9.3. ]
+The associated SSB layer of the CSI-RS follows the same requirements as SSB based measurements defined in 9.3.

 The requirements in clause 9.10.3 apply, provided:

-- all CSI-RS resources in the same MO is configured with the same csi-rs-MeasurementBW.

-- The associated SSB of the cell being identified or measured is detectable.
-The associated SSB shall be considered detectable when it meets the side condition of SSB_RP and SSB Ês/Iot according to Annex B.2.3 for a corresponding Band.
+- The associated SSB of the cell being identified or measured is detectable, and

-- The CSI-RS for measurement is QCL-ed to the associated SSB for FR2.

 - CSI-RS resources for measurements and the associated SSB for cell identification are configured within measurement gap.

+An inter-frequency cell shall be considered detectable when for each relevant CSI-RS and associated SSB:

+- The associated SSB shall be considered detectable when it meets the side condition of SSB_RP and SSB Ês/Iot according to Annex B.2.3 for a corresponding Band.

 - CSI-RSRP related side conditions given in clauses 10.1.x and 10.1.x for FR1 and FR2, respectively, for a corresponding Band,

 - CSI-RSRQ related side conditions given in clauses 10.1.x and 10.1.x for FR1 and FR2, respectively, for a corresponding Band,